micmejia/bible-dump/NKJV/Numbers/Num 15.md

 You shall have one law for him who sins unintentionally, _for_ him who is native-born among the children of Israel and for the stranger who dwells among them. ## Law Concerning Presumptuous Sin

 ###### 30
-'But the person who does _anything_ [^e]presumptuously, _whether he is_ native-born or a stranger, that one [^f]brings reproach on the Lord, and he shall be [^g]cut off from among his people.
+'But the person who does _anything_ presumptuously, _whether he is_ native-born or a stranger, that one brings reproach on the Lord, and he shall be cut off from among his people.

 ###### 31
-Because he has despised the word of the Lord, and has broken His commandment, that person shall be completely cut off; his [^h]guilt _shall be_ upon him.' " ## Penalty for Violating the Sabbath
+Because he has despised the word of the Lord, and has broken His commandment, that person shall be completely cut off; his guilt _shall be_ upon him.' " ## Penalty for Violating the Sabbath

 ###### 32
 Now while the children of Israel were in the wilderness, they found a man gathering sticks on the Sabbath day.